25 NYC Restaurants for Your Next Visit

 Ops East Village

 The reigning champ of naturally leavened dough, Ops serves chewy, perfectly charred sourdough pizzas alongside a short list of market-driven salads and small plates.
-This new East Village outpost brings the Bushwick favorite experience to another new neighborhood of noshers.
+This East Village outpost brings the Bushwick favorite experience to another new neighborhood of noshers.

 Location West Village